Jewish question: After Marx

-Between 1880 and 1920, millions of Jews created their own solution for the pogroms of eastern Europe by emigration to other places, primarily the United States and western Europe.

 The Nazi "Final Solution"

 In Nazi Germany, the term Jewish Question (in Judenfrage) referred to the belief that the existence of Jews in Germany posed a problem for the state.
 In 1933 two Nazi theorists, Johann von Leers and Achim Gercke, both proposed the idea that the Jewish Question could be solved by resettling Jews in Madagascar, or somewhere else in Africa or South America.
 They also discussed the pros and cons of supporting the German Zionists.
 Von Leers asserted that establishing a Jewish homeland in Mandatory Palestine would create humanitarian and political problems for the region.

 Upon achieving power in 1933, Adolf Hitler and the Nazi state began to implement increasingly severe legislation that was aimed at segregating and ultimately removing Jews from Germany and (eventually) all of Europe.
 The next stage was the persecution of the Jews and the stripping of their citizenship through the 1935 Nuremberg Laws.
-Starting with 1938 Kristallnacht pogrom and later, during World War II, it became state-sponsored internment in concentration camps.
+Starting with 1938 Kristallnacht pogrom and later, during World War II, it became state-sponsored internment in Nazi concentration camps.
 Finally the government implemented the systematic extermination of the Jewish people (The Holocaust), which took place as the so-called Final Solution to the Jewish Question.

 Nazi propaganda was produced in order to manipulate the public, the most notable examples of which were based on the writings of people such as Eugen Fischer, Fritz Lenz and Erwin Baur in Foundations of Human Heredity Teaching and Racial Hygiene.
 The work Die Freigabe der Vernichtung lebensunwerten Lebens (Allowing the Destruction of Life Unworthy of Living) by Karl Binding and Alfred Hoche and the pseudo-scholarship that was promoted by Gerhard Kittel also played a role.
 In occupied France, the collaborationist regime established its own Institute for studying the Jewish Questions.